-Join food writer Maureen Abood as she explores the magic being baked up at Crooked Tree Breadworks in Petoskey, a Northern Michigan bakery dedicated to making real artisanal bread and pastries from scratch.
-This story ran originally in the October 2015 issue of Traverse, Northern Michigan’s Magazine.
+Food writer Maureen Abood discovers the magic being baked up at Crooked Tree Breadworks in Petoskey.
+The Northern Michigan bakery is dedicated to making artisanal bread and pastries from scratch.

 I have to admit: I was skeptical at first to taste it.

 Here Greg Carpenter, master artisanal bread baker of Crooked Tree Breadworks, is presenting to me—a dedicated baker myself—a gorgeous, golden brown loaf of his bread.
 The slashes, the baker’s signature, are deeply cut in the top and framed by the chalky white flour that dusted the loaf before it was baked.
 The crust is, well, as crusty as could be and begging to be torn into.

 And yet, there is an important detail I know about this bread that makes me … skeptical.
 In a somewhat embarrassing way.

 It’s embarrassing because I’ve been eating Greg’s bread (and Addictive Granola, and everything else in the bakery) for years, with total devotion.
 There is no reason to think that this loaf, dubbed the “Locals’ Loaf,” will be anything but as insanely good as everything else he offers in the shop … except for that one detail: The Locals’ Loaf is an unapologetic, 100 percent whole wheat bread.
 It’s no secret that most such breads tend to be too dense, too dark, slightly bitter, something to eat out of duty to good health rather than devotion to good taste.